 Meanwhile, Veena is magnificent.
 It’s hard to believe that she’s only 16 or 17 here.
 (Although I have found myself saying the same thing about a few young actresses in these old films…) In addition to being beautiful (a fact that was apparently much talked about at the time), she exhibits a great amount of grace and maturity in her role as Najma.

-(By the way, this video and the prior one above were taken from the highly comprehensive channel Trini Rama.
+(By the way, this video was posted by Ajay Yuvraj.
 All subsequent videos are from Tommydan333 and are taken from the version of the movie that Tom posted at Tommydan55.)

 The character Najma, herself, displays a lot sophistication in the way she handles the changes in her life.
 Although she mourns her loss of a love affair, she also finds ways to make life better in her relationship with her new husband, Mukarram (played by M. Kumar).
 One thing that she manages to do is get Mukarram to change his habits and come home to her instead of staying out with his friends all night.
 And he is a Nawab, so, especially in the world of Hindi/Urdu films, that is very impressive!